bwbensonjr/advent-of-code/2024/day-02/README.md

 ```

 This function uses an internally defined function that maintains three
-pieces of the calculation as parameters: `rep-head` - the first part
+pieces of the calculation as parameters: `rep-head` - the part of the
-or head of the alternative list, `leave-out` - the element to leave
+list before the elided element, `leave-out` - the element to leave
-out, and `rep-tail` - the tail of the alternative list.
+out, and `rep-tail` - the part of the list after the left out element.

 ```
 > (generate-alternatives '(1 3 2 4 5))